 Frank O. Aylward

 Frank grew up in rural southern Arizona and fell in love with microbes, ecology, and evolution as an undergraduate at the University of Arizona.
 He went on to study microbial symbionts of leaf-cutter ants as a PhD student at the University of Wisconsin-Madison.
-Switching to marine systems for his postdoctoral work, Frank first went to MIT and then the University of Hawaii to continue his work on environmental microbiology, microbial genomics, and bioinformatics.
+Afterwards he conducted postdoctoral work at MIT and the University of Hawaii.
 He is an assistant professor in the Biological Sciences department.

 Mohammad (Monir) Moniruzzaman